The Man Who Was Thursday: Debate on the novel's pessimism

 which the pessimists were generally describing at that date; with just a gleam of hope in some double meaning of the doubt, which even the pessimists felt in some fitful fashion".

-Chesterton later claimed that he had written this book to affirm that goodness and right were at the heart of every aspect of the world.
+Chesterton later said that he had written this book to affirm that goodness and right were at the heart of every aspect of the world.
 However, the philosopher John Gray argues the story is more pessimistic than Christian:

 Adaptations

 Mercury Theatre adaptation

 On 5 September 1938 The Mercury Theatre on the Air presented an abridged radio-play adaptation, written by Orson Welles, who was a great admirer of Chesterton.
 He omitted most of Chapter 14: The Six Philosophers, which contains most of the metaphysical speculation.
 This was almost two months before the infamous War of the Worlds broadcast.

 APJAC Productions musical adaptation

-It was reported in January 1967 that Jerome Hellman and Arthur P. Jacobs' APJAC Productions were preparing movie projects including a musical adaptation of Chesterton's novel by Leslie Bricusse.
+It was reported in January 1967 that Jerome Hellman and Arthur P. Jacobs's APJAC Productions were preparing movie projects including a musical adaptation of Chesterton's novel by Leslie Bricusse.
 The film was not made.